 In small towns, big dreams have the potential to become realities every single day.

 Bellefontaine is home to 14,000 people in northwest Ohio and like many small towns of its size, the local craft beer scene just hadn’t quite made it to the area.
-Same goes for the restaurants; there were plenty of big chain choices and the rest of the local offerings were just so-so.
+Same goes for the restaurants; there were plenty of big chain choices and the rest of the local offerings were just so-so in 2015.

 Jeramy and Brian were founders of the Bellefontaine Body Bearders, a group of guys who were passionate about good music, food and craft beer.
 Adam, (beardless, but also a beer lover) was the Relationship Marketing Expert for COMSTOR Outdoor.
-As luck would have it, he also brought his creative skills to table with the Small Nation development team.
-The synergy of these like minded people and the need to fill a gap in the town set the stage perfectly for a new business to be born.
+As luck would have it, he also brought his creative skills to the table with the Small Nation development team.
+The synergy of these like-minded people and the need to fill a gap in the town set the stage perfectly for a new business to be born

 SMALL BIZ SUCCESS